Main phone: 651-431-6500 Fax: 651-431-7673

 |Reporting||Staff||Prior to unsupervised contact, and within 14 days|

 A certified center must document the date, training institution, and hours for any completed training in the personnel record for each staff person.
-It is recommended that a center use the Staff In-service Training Record (PDF).
+It is recommended that a center use the Staff In-service Training Record for Certified Centers (PDF).

 The following rules and statutes guide licensing activities: